siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 ![](/uploads/tags-select.gif)

+For this tutorial, we demonstrate how to set up tag pages on your Jekyll blog using the [jekyll-tagging](https://github.com/pattex/jekyll-tagging) plugin, which we at Oak used when building the [Collaborative Fund blog](http://www.collaborativefund.com/blog/).

 Third-party and custom plugins are available starting on the Team plan.
 {: .note}

-There are a number of plugins available for tags.
-TO DO: list them.

-In this tutorial, we'll demonstrate how to set up tag pages on your Jekyll blog using the [jekyll-tagging](https://github.com/pattex/jekyll-tagging) plugin, which we at Oak used when building the [Collaborative Fund blog](http://www.collaborativefund.com/blog/).

 ### Install the plugin